 If you aren't prompted to download the mobile app initially, but run into any issues during the set up process while you're in-VR, you can use the app to complete your setup.

 If you install the Oculus app on an unsupported device, you may experience issues setting up your Oculus Quest.

-Your Oculus Quest 2 or Quest needs to be connected to a Wi-Fi network to use and access most features and content.
-You will be prompted to choose your Wi-Fi network during the setup process.
+Your Oculus Quest 2 or Quest requires a Wi-Fi connection to use and access most features and content.

 Press on your right Touch controller to pull up your universal menu.

-If you're still having trouble connecting your headset to Wi-Fi, try these troubleshooting tips.
+If you experience trouble connecting your headset to Wi-Fi, try these troubleshooting tips.